14 out of 15 people found this review helpfulwrite a review of this game

 read more reviews for this game

 And this connection is precisely what Doom does so masterfully.
 I mentioned "artistic value" in the previous paragraph.
-What I mean is the game's ability to convey - be it through graphics, sound, even gameplay elements, and perhaps above all level and enemy design - an incredible atmosphere, such as never experienced before.
-Wolf 3D didn't do that.
+What I mean is the game's ability to convey - be it through graphics, sound, gameplay elements, and perhaps above all level and enemy design - thick atmosphere coupled with furious action, such as never experienced before.
+Wolf 3D didn't quite do that.
 It was about traversing mazes, hunting for keys, killing everyone in sight.
 And you really felt that's what it was about.
 You knew you were in an arcade game - looking great, innovative, fun, 3D, sure - but still just a game.
 Doom is also about traversing mazes, hunting for keys, and killing everyone in sight.
 But you don't feel it.
-What you do feel - and I can't stress this enough: I felt it now, in 2010, seventeen (!) years after the game's release (to further emphasize this - right after a session of Singularity) - are emotions.
+What you do feel are emotions.
 Fear.
 Anger.
 Joy.
 Raw, pure emotions.
 And it doesn't happen because Doom is a technologically advanced game with a brand new 3D engine.
 It happens because the game does the magic, because it knows how to press the right buttons in order to make you feel this way.
-And that is the greatness of Doom.
-It physically immersed you into its world.
-That was something no other game had done before, and I think not that many games succeeded in re-creating in such a pure form afterwards.

 More specifically: the game has great locations.
 The graphics are not just good technically - they are beautiful.
 They are detailed.
 When you walk through hellish corridors, you feel you are in hell.
-Mind you, of course with current technology you could achieve the same or better effects without even bothering with concrete level design.
-But what impressed and attracted me in Doom was precisely the care with which the developers crafted every location, clearly wanting to make it as real as possible - and when the technology couldn't follow suit, they used imagination.
+The developers crafted every location with care, clearly wanting to make it as real as possible - and when the technology couldn't follow suit, they used imagination.
 Just take a look at some of the images in the hell levels, and you'll see how they did it.

 The game is full of moments like that.
 In fact, most of the gameplay process is arranged in such a way that you never feel it's stale.
 Well, almost never.
 Repetition is bound to be a part of FPS gameplay.
 But Doom keeps throwing surprises at you, and no matter how mild they might seem (by today's standards, perhaps), they work great.
-Fact: I played it in 2010, and I was immersed and scared.
-Which means there was more there than just "primitive gameplay".
-Doom subtly directs the gameplay, so that it feels fresh and entertaining, despite is the obvious simplicity.
+And even the plain shooting feels right: you get the atmospheric immersion of an Ultima Underworld with the speed of Wolf 3D.

 Doom has great level design.
 Not just in terms of atmosphere or graphical beauty: the design itself, the layout, is perfect.
-At least it was perfect for its time; but even many later FPSs don't come close.
+At least it was perfect for its time; but many later FPSs don't come close.
 Although the example of Halo proved that an FPS could become famous even if it had atrocious level design, I still have the opinion that level design is one of those integral things that make an FPS live or die.
-Well, Doom lives.
-Nearly every level is interesting.
-I really wanted to explore those levels.
+Well, Doom certainly lives.
 Sometimes I found myself staring at the "Exit" sign and then went back, looking for what I might have missed.
-That's what I call a good level design - when the levels themselves are interesting, when you get hooked just by the exploration process.
+That's what I call a good level design - when the structure itself is interesting, when you get hooked just by the exploration process.
 The levels of Doom are also less linear than in many later FPSs.
-They are not just a straight line from A to B. They are full of secrets.
-And they are not too maze-like.
-Wolf 3D had real mazes, but Doom has intriguing structures that are there to enrich its world, not to artificially extend gameplay time.
+They are full of secrets and not too maze-like.

 What else?
 Sound effects.
 Doom has none of those arcade-like beeps and blips; it has real sounds, and most of them are terrifying.
 Roars, howling, shouts, and alike - welcome to hell in stereo.